-During Winter it’s not only our immune system that suffers thanks to cold temperatures.
-Blasting air-conditioning, hot showers and cold wind that come hand in hand with the chilly season all wreak havoc on our complexions too.
+Once winter arrives it’s not only our immune system that suffers thanks to plummeting temperatures.
+Blasting air-conditioning, hot showers and icy winds that come hand in hand with the chilly season all wreak havoc on our complexions too.
 Couple the aforementioned with a drop in air humidity and you’ve got a recipe for unhappy, dehydrated skin.
 Fortunately, there’s plenty you can do to make dehydrated skin a thing of the past.
 To find out exactly how to do that and to clear up the confusion about dehydrated and dry skin, we spoke with Sothys National Technical Trainer and skincare expert, Vanessa Feehan-Meldrum.

 We often hear people saying they have dry skin but what is the difference between dry skin and dehydrated skin?

-In very simple terms, dry skin is lacking lipids, or our skin’s natural oils, whereas dehydrated skin is lacking water.
+In very simple terms, dry skin is lacking lipids – oils whereas dehydrated skin is lacking water.

 How can you tell the difference?

 Dry skin has certain characteristics – small pores, no visible oil flow on the skin, skin can feel rough and uneven.
 These skins may feel they need more moisturiser added after their first application.
 Dehydrated skin has a crepe-like look to it – when you smile you may see fine

 lines around your eyes that look like crepe paper – this type of skin often feels tight.

 Many of us suffer from dehydrated skin over the winter months.
 Why is this?